Elec332/Chipset-API/README.md

-# Chipset-API
+# Microcode-API
-API for programming chipsets (EE)PROM for homemade computers
+API for programming micrcode (EE)PROM's for homemade computers